 When reviewers and approvers are evaluating access decisions, they will see recommendation icons to help guide their decision-making process.
 These recommendations leverage statistical methods to automatically determine the best combination of identity attributes and machine learning outputs to inform a decision threshold for making intelligent access recommendations.

-Recommendations icons appear differently in IdentityNow and IdentityIQ.
+Recommendations icons appear in IdentityNow as follows:

 Recommendation icons are used to communicate the following information:

-or - More than 70% of the identities in the peer group have the access.
+- More than 70% of the identities in the peer group have the access.

-or - The access is unique within the identity's peer group, or 70% or less of the identities in the peer group have the access.
+- The access is unique within the identity's peer group, or 70% or less of the identities in the peer group have the access.

 Selecting an icon displays more information about the recommendation.